-If you (or your spouse/civil union partner if filing a joint return) were 65 years of age or older on the last day of the tax year, you (and your spouse/civil union partner if qualified) may claim an additional $1,000 age exemption.
+If you (or your spouse/civil union partner if filing a joint return) were age 65 or older on the last day of the tax year, you (and your spouse/civil union partner if qualified) may claim an additional $1,000 age exemption.
 You must enclose proof of age such as a copy of a birth certificate, driver's license, or church records with your return the first time you claim the exemption.
 If you (or your spouse/civil union partner if filing a joint return) were blind or disabled on the last day of the tax year, you (and your spouse/civil union partner if qualified) are eligible for another $1,000 exemption.
 You must enclose medical proof with your return the first time you claim the exemption.
 A letter from your doctor saying that you are permanently disabled and unable to work or that you are legally blind is acceptable.
 You may continue to claim the exemption in subsequent years as long as you remain blind or disabled.

 The exemption for age 65 or older and the exemption for blindness or disability can only be claimed by you and/or your spouse/civil union partner.
 You may not claim these exemptions for your dependents or domestic partner.